Missing Student Policy and Procedure

-- Vice president for student services/associate provost for co-curricular programs
+- Vice president for administration

 - If after the investigation of the official report, it is determined that the student has been missing for more than 24 hours, Dordt will contact the individual identified by the student, the custodial parent or legal guardian if the student is under 18 and not emancipated, or local law enforcement if these do not apply.

 Upon notification from any entity that any student may be missing, Dordt may use any of the following resources to assist in locating the student.
 These resources may be used in any order and combination.

 - Through the residence life office, the resident assistants may be asked to assist in physically locating the student by keying into the student's assigned room and talking with known acquaintances.

 - A search will be conducted on campus to find the student (library, cafeteria, etc.).

 - An I.D. picture will be disseminated to assist in identifying the missing student.

 - The dean for campus life and/or vice president for administration may try to contact known friends, family, or faculty members for last sighting or additional contact information.